Your Windows PC Contains Many Files And Folders You Do Not Need, From Hidden Caches To Old Files That Take Up Only Hard Disk Space.

 Location: C: \ Windows.old

 Each time you upgrade to Windows, the system keeps a copy of your previous files called Windows.
-Old.
-This folder actually holds everything created in the previous installation so that you can access the files if they are not transferred properly.
+This folder contains everything created during the last installation, so you can access the files if they were not transferred correctly.

-If needed, you can use this folder to go back to the previous version of Windows.
-Additionally, it is possible to open this folder and access some of the required old files.
-Windows will automatically delete this folder shortly after the system upgrade, but it is also possible to do so manually.
+If needed, you can use this folder to return to the previous Windows version.
+Additionally, you can open his folder and access some of the required old files.
+Windows will automatically delete this folder shortly after the system upgrade, but you can also do so manually.

-If you want to do this through File Explorer, this folder will not delete, so you should go to the Disk Cleanup tool.
-Click on the Clean Up system files option at the bottom to scan the system in this tool.
+If you want to do this through File Explorer, this folder will not be deleted, so you should use the Disk Cleanup tool.
+Click on the Clean Up system files option at the bottom to scan the system using this tool.
 After the scan, look for the previous Windows installation and use this tool to remove it.

-Of course, by deleting these files, you can hardly recover the data in the event of a problem.
-For this reason, we recommend that you do not uninstall Windows after you have upgraded it until you are sure that your system is functioning properly.
+Of course, deleting these files can make it difficult to recover the data in the event of a problem.
+For this reason, we recommend that you do not uninstall Windows after upgrading it until you are sure that your system is functioning properly.

 5. Downloaded Program Files